DanBuchan/gravity_wars_py/README.md

 In the settings menu you can control whether or not missile trails persist throughout the game or are erased after each round.
 Having the trails erased makes the game a little harder.
 You can also choose to toggle whether you take turns to shoot or fire simultaneously.
 When playing with simultaneous shots it is possible for the game to end in a draw.
 When you taking turns Player 1 has a strong first player advantage, this has been left as the default way to play, as with the original Gravity Wars.

 While in game you can quit and return to the main menu using the Escape key at anytime.
-This is useful for quickly generating new solar systems if you don't like anything that is generated
+This is useful for quickly generating new solar systems if you don't like what was generated.

 ### Shot angles